braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 | `gender` | `gender` |
 {: .reset-td-br-1 .reset-td-br-2}

-Other reserved Braze profile fields, such as `email_subscribe` and `push_subscribe` can be sent by using Braze’s naming convention for these fields and passing them as traits within an Identify call.
+Other reserved Braze profile fields such as `email_subscribe` and `push_subscribe` can be sent by using Braze’s naming convention for these fields and passing them as traits within an identify call.

 All other traits will be recorded as [custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/).